 To fine-tune the sections, you can use a white colour brush tool and fill those sections which are part of your main subject but become transparent in the process.

 Method 5 – Foreground Select

 The final method we are going to explain is the foreground select method.
-This method is also good choice as well for complex images having hairs, grass etc.
+This method is also a good choice as well for complex images having hairs, grass etc.

 - To get started, select the Foreground Select tool from the toolbox and do a simple outline of the subject.
-It need not be a perfect, like below.
+It need not be perfect, like below.
 It’s more like an outline covering the entire subject.

 - Once you are done, join the select point to the first point and press enter to select the subject.

 - If you are happy with the preview, click select.
-And then press enter to make this as a selection.
+And then press enter to make this a selection.